Exact and Approximate Unitary 2-Designs: Constructions and Applications: Introduction

-The importance of generating random states and random unitary operators in quantum information processors has become increasingly clear from the growing number of algorithms and protocols that presume such a resource \cite{AMTdW01,DLT02,Hayden-Bennett-Harrow,AS03,EAZ05,Emerson03,RRS05-Sen05}.
-In several of the above applications the Haar-measure on the unitary group is the relevant randomization measure \cite{Hayden-Bennett-Harrow,EAZ05,RRS05-Sen05}.
-It is well-known that generating Haar-random unitary operators on a quantum information processor is inefficient: the number of gates grows exponentially with the number of qubits $n$.
-Consequently it is useful to identify subsets of the unitary group that admit efficient gate decompositions and that can adequately simulate the Haar-measure for a given randomization task.
+The importance of generating random states and random unitary operators in quantum information processors has become increasingly clear from the growing number of algorithms and protocols that presume such a resource \cite{AMTdW01,DLT02,Hayden-Bennett-Harrow,AS03,EAZ05,Emerson03,RRS05-Sen05, ADHW06}.
+For many algorithms and protocols the invariant (Haar) measure on the unitary group $U(D)$ is the natural randomization measure \cite{Hayden-Bennett-Harrow,EAZ05,RRS05-Sen05,ADHW06}.
+It is well-known that generating Haar-random unitary operators on a quantum information processor is inefficient: the number of gates grows exponentially with the number of qubits.
+Consequently it is useful to identify subsets of the unitary group that can adequately simulate the Haar-measure for a given class of operational tasks and to identify efficient gate decompositions for these subsets.

-In this context we find it useful to classify finite subsets of the unitary group according to the highest degree polynomial for which averages over the subset are indistinguishable from averages with respect to the Haar measure.
-Following recent work that has extended the related concept of \emph{spherical t-design } to classify finite sets of quantum states \cite{RenesKR05}, we define a \emph{unitary t-design} as a set $\{ U_k \}_{k=1}^K \subset U(D)$ of unitary operators such that, \be \frac{1}{K} \sum_{k=1}^K P_{(m,l)}(U_k) = \int_{U(D)} dU P_{(m,l)}(U) \ee for all $(m,l) \leq (t,t)$ where $P_{(m,l)}(U)$ denotes a polynomial of degree $(m,l)$ in the (complex) matrix elements of $U$ \cite{footnote2}.
-In the above $dU$ denotes the Haar measure on the unitary group $U(D)$.

-It is easy to see from this definition that the Heisenberg-Weyl group and the generalized Pauli group (defined below) both generate unitary 1-designs.
-An example of a randomization task for which a \emph{unitary 1-design} is necessary and sufficient is the private quantum channel \cite{AMTdW01}.
-This protocol requires sampling from a set of unitary operators such that an average over the set takes any input state to the completely mixed (identity) state: this condition corresponds to averaging a polynomial of degree $(1,1)$.
-As is known, exact randomization with respect to a unitary 1-design can be done efficiently: only $n$ quantum gates acting in parallel are required.

-Several quantities of experimental and theoretical interest can be expressed as Haar averages of polynomials of degree $(2,2)$.
-Important examples are the entanglement fidelity \cite{Sch96} and the average gate fidelity \cite{Fortunato02} of a physical quantum process, and the average entanglement between subsystems expressed in terms of subsystem purity \cite{Emerson03}.
-In this Letter we show that the Clifford group, which has been considered previously as an appropriate Haar-substitute for certain protocols \cite{DLT02,Chau05}, constitutes an exact unitary 2-design.
-In addition, we devise a circuit construction for generating an $\epsilon$-approximate unitary 2-design that requires only ${\cal O}(n \log(1/\epsilon))$ quantum gates.
-We then describe how our circuit construction enables an efficient, scalable protocol for experimentally estimating the entanglement and average gate fidelities mentioned above.